 Figure 24.7: The letters "Fwd" are removed from the primer name and replaced with "Today's date".
-In this case we have also inserted a space and a "\" between the date and the number, which was the only thing that was left from the original primer name.
+In this case we have also inserted a space and a "" between the date and the number, which was the only thing that was left from the original primer name.
 Please note that in order to be able to remove both of the small letters in the primer name, you have to add 2, which indicates that [a-z] should be performed twice.

 As this can be a bit difficult to grasp, we will look at three more examples.
-We will use the name 1N R1\0001 in the two first examples:
+We will use the name 1N R1_0001 in the two first examples:

-1. First we want to keep only the first 4 none-whitespace characters of the name(s).
-To do this write the following in the "From" and "To" fields shown in figure 24.7:
+First we want to keep only the first 4 none-whitespace characters of the name(s).
+To do this write the following in the "From" and "To" fields shown in figure 24.7: From: (^\S{4}).

-From: $(^{S}{4}).$

 Nomenclature: ^: start of the line, \S: none-whitespace characters,

-$\{4\}$ : 4 characters, .\: everything after the pattern

-To: \$1

-Nomenclature: \$1: the first group in the "From" field
+{4}: 4 characters, .: everything after the pattern To: \$1 Nomenclature: \$1: the first group in the "From" field The result of this is that 1NP1 is kept whereas the space between "N" and "P1";

-The result of this is that 1NR1 is kept, whereas the space between "N" and "R1" and \0001 have been discarded.
+The result of this is that 1NR1 is kept, whereas the space between "N" and "R1" and 0001 have been discarded.